Frequently Asked Questions (FAQ)

 Yes!
 When you confirm your session acceptance, you will be asked whether you would like to have a speaker coach and will be matched with one.

 The speaker confirmation form invites new speakers to sign up for practicing their talks via a video conference ahead of DevConf.US and invites experienced speakers to coach new speakers through such practice.
 We hope that participating in this program will improve the experience of new speakers and improve the quality of talks at DevConf.US, and highly encourage experienced speakers to sign up as coaches.
 We have a speaker guide and a speaker coaching guide available to support speakers and coaches.
-People who sign up, will receive their coaching matches by mid June 2024, with the expectation that they will schedule practice sessions between mid June 2024 and early August 2024.
+People who sign up, will receive their coaching matches by mid June 2025, with the expectation that they will schedule practice sessions between mid July 2025 and early September 2025.

 We ask the coaches to take the lead on scheduling the practice session via a video conference (BlueJeans, Talky.io, Jitsi Meet, Zoom, Google Meet, Skype, etc).
 The speaker can choose to invite other audience members to the practice.
 In the practice session, the speaker delivers their practice talk, and the coach and other audience members provide feedback on the talk and slide deck.